 Q. What will it cost for you to represent me at my spousal/apl/child support hearing?

 A. I charge a flat fee of $500.00 to represent you on the day of the hearing.
-This fee includes representation at the support conference and the hearing if one is held.
-The initial consultation fee will be waived if you choose to hire me as your attorney.
+This fee includes the initial consultation, hearing preparation, and representation at the support conference and the hearing if one is held that same day.

 Q. Do you handle simple divorces, and if so, what's the cost?